-As of 28 March 2017, asylum applications can only be submitted in the transit zones, with the exception of those staying lawfully in the country.
-All asylum seekers, excluding unaccompanied children below the age of 14, have to stay at the transit zones for the whole duration of their asylum procedure.
-The asylum procedure in the transit zone is therefore a regular procedure and no longer a Border Procedure.
+From 28 March 2017 until 26 May 2020, but in practice until March 2020, asylum applications could only be submitted in the transit zones, with the exception of those staying lawfully in the country.
+All asylum seekers, excluding unaccompanied children below the age of 14, had to stay at the transit zones for the whole duration of their asylum procedure.
+The asylum procedure in the transit zone was therefore a regular procedure and no longer a Border Procedure.
 Provisions regulating the border procedure are currently suspended in Hungary, due to the “state of crisis due to mass migration”.

 The asylum procedure in Hungary starts with an assessment of whether a person falls under a Dublin procedure.
 If this is not the case, the NDGAP proceeds with examining of whether the application is inadmissible or whether it should be decided in an accelerated procedure.
 The decision on this shall be made within 15 days.